Wise Review (formerly TransferWise): A Better Way to Conduct Foreign Exchange?

 Fees aside, this is why you’ll save when you send international money transfers through Wise instead of, say, a bank-to-bank wire transfer.
 The mid-market rate is considered the most accurate rate of exchange between two currencies.

 What Countries Can I Send Money To?

 Wise has the ability to send money to most major countries and currencies.
-I counted no less than 58 countries on the Wise website.
+I counted no less than 70 countries on the Wise website.
 I’ve listed just a few of those below.
-I should note that there are restrictions on some currencies, in how transfers can be sent and received.
-It’s important to read the instructions as they pertain to the specific country you are wanting to send funds to.
+I should note that there are restrictions on some currencies in how transfers can be sent and received.
+It’s important to read the instructions of the specific country you want to send funds to.